“Gifted and Talented” explained

 Find more information about deadlines and test procedures from the Department of Education’s website.

 There are two other programs for gifted children that have a separate application process, both located in Manhattan.

-Hunter College Elementary School is an elementary school open to gifted kindergartners from Manhattan.
-Applications are due by early November for kindergarten, which is the only entry point in the elementary school.
+Hunter College Elementary School is an elementary school open to gifted kindergartners from all five boroughs.
+Applications are typically due by early November for kindergarten, which is the only entry point in the elementary school.
 See Hunter's admission page for more information on how to apply.